 ‘What I saw didn’t look very much like the future — or at least the automated one you might imagine.
 The offices could have been call centers or payment processing centers.’

-The NEW YORK TIMES reports on the labour-intensive work of turning images and sounds into data.
-The objective is making training material for learning-based AI systems.
+The New York Times reports on the labour-intensive work of turning images and sounds into data.
+The objective is to make training material for learning-based AI systems.

 It requires identifying a picture or sound to be properly classified, for example, drawing a line around a portion of an image and labelling it ‘dog.’
 After a basic machine learning system sees thousands of images of dogs — maybe even millions — it forms its own model of what constitutes a dog.